gaultier/blog/sha.md

   Range (min … max):   276.1 ms … 294.3 ms    10 runs
 ```

-Unsurprisingly, when inspecting the generated assembly code for the non SIMD version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).
+Unsurprisingly, when inspecting the generated assembly code for the SIMD-less version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).

 As such, it's still very impressive that it reaches such a high performance.
 My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.